 Finally, if the golf cart is being sold as “refurbished” or “re-manufactured,” make sure that it was done by a certified dealer or shop, ask what specifically was done, and request any available supporting paperwork (invoice, etc.), particularly if the asking price seems much higher than a comparable used cart.

 3. Overlooking the Batteries

-If you’re buying a used electric golf cart, you’ll also need to know some basic information about the batteries.
+If you’re buying a used golf cart that’s electric powered, you’ll also need to know some basic information about the batteries.
 If possible, you’ll also want to test and inspect the batteries as well.

 Golf cart batteries don’t last forever, and can easily cost between $1,000-$2,000 for a new set.
 Faulty or old batteries can also damage other key components of the cart, such as the motor, or the onboard charger (this happened to us).

 Keep in mind that these tips are specific to lead-acid batteries, which are the most common types of batteries you’re likely to encounter.
 In the off chance you come across a golf cart with newer lithium ion batteries or some other type, you’ll need to research tips specific to those batteries.